20 play suggestions with the Pop it's!

 Sanne:

-10. Have children play a game with a dice ... take turns throwing and popping that number and so on until someone has won because that pop it is already finished.
+10. Have children compete with a die , taking turns rolling and popping that number, and so on until someone wins because their die is already finished.
 Anneke:

 Esther: